fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 1. Create the required resources in your AWS infrastructure — a secret stored in the Secrets Manager, a CloudFormation stack, and a CloudFront distribution.
 2. Configure the Fingerprint Pro JS Agent on your site to communicate with your created Lambda@Edge function using the [endpoint](https://dev.fingerprint.com/docs/js-agent#endpoint) parameter.

-See [Cloudflare Proxy Integration guide](https://dev.fingerprint.com/docs/cloudfront-proxy-integration) in our documentation for step-by-step instructions.
+See [CloudFront Proxy Integration guide](https://dev.fingerprint.com/docs/cloudfront-proxy-integration) in our documentation for step-by-step instructions.
 If you have any questions, reach out to our [support team](https://fingerprint.com/support/).

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](https://github.com/fingerprintjs/fingerprintjs-pro-cloudflare-worker/blob/main/LICENSE) file for more info.
+See the [LICENSE](https://github.com/fingerprintjs/fingerprint-pro-cloudfront-integration/blob/main/LICENSE) file for more info.